Frequently Asked Questions

 Can I “unpost” time?

 No, this is not possible.
-The strict privacy-centric design of WiseTime makes the process of posting activity times a crucial event both conceptually and technically.
+The strictly private design of WiseTime makes the process of posting activity times a crucial event both conceptually and technically.
 Once a user posts their time to a connected practice management system, it is sent to this system much in the same way as an email is sent to a recipient (or a letter posted).
 Posting times represents a one-way handover of your private data to your team which also stores it in the connected practice management system.
 We cannot retrieve such posted time back from the connected practice management system nor delete any information therefrom.
 It may be possible for the user our system admin to delete information from the connected practice management system, however, this is out of our reach.